Eshaancoding/VelvaProgrammingLanguage/README.md

 	* embed classes in scope
 	* check whether if accessing variable is private
 	* What if we redeclare a private variable in a class structure.
 What do we do :/
+	* putchar in one of the functions and call it

 * Scoping:
 	* Check whether overloaded functions (both in classes and outside classes) work